This is the place where the product description will appear if a product has one.

-By supporting more effective recovery during times of rest, adaptogens such as ashwagandha and schisandra allow the body to bounce back and we can really notice this during the day: a balanced mood, energy level, and inflammatory response.
-It’s interesting to note that these herbs won’t ever make you “sleepy” directly: their effects, due in part to limiting the body’s ability to “overdo” the stress response and make sure our adrenals secrete hormones at balanced, healthy levels, are to get us into a more restful place during the evening and nighttime hours, so recovery and sleep can actually take place.
+Other adaptogens are more calming in nature: they still help set an “upper limit” on the overall stress response, but may also help us shift more easily into the “rest-and-digest” function of our physiology (the counterpoint to the “fight-or-flight” stress response).
+By supporting more effective recovery during times of rest, adaptogens such as ashwagandha and schisandra allow the body to bounce back and we can really notice this during the day: a balanced mood and energy level follows.
+It’s interesting to note that these herbs won’t ever make you “sleepy” directly: their effects help get us into a more restful place during the evening and nighttime hours, setting the stage for normal recovery and sleep.*

-When you put it all together, using adaptogens and nervines to help support healthy energy, mood, libido, and inflammatory response becomes fairly intuitive.
-First, learn to recognize the signs of shifting adrenal hormones: feeling unrefreshed in the morning and “wired but tired” in the evening; noticing more inflammation and longer recovery times after vigorous workouts; relying more on stimulants during the day and sedatives at night.
-Next, develop a relationship to more alertness-enhancing adaptogens, like rhodiola and eleuthero, during the morning hours.
+When you put it all together, using adaptogens and nervines to help support healthy energy, mood, and recovery becomes fairly intuitive.
+First, learn to recognize the signs of shifts in the stress response function of our adrenal system: feeling unrefreshed in the morning and “wired but tired” in the evening; noticing still normal, but slightly longer recovery times after vigorous workouts.
+Next, develop a relationship to adaptogens that support healthy alertness, like rhodiola and eleuthero, during the morning hours.
 I often recommend one dose on waking, and another right before lunch.
-This will help support good adrenal activity when you need it most, while also making sure that the adrenals don’t overdo it.
-Additionally, especially if sleep patterns are being affected, consider some more calming, restorative adaptogens, like ashwagandha or tulsi, in the afternoon and evening hours.
-Finally, have a good nervine formula on hand to try during the day, especially if you feel a lot of tension and irritability.
+This will help support healthy adrenal stress response function when you need it most, while also making sure that the response to occasional stress stays balanced.
+Additionally, especially if sleep patterns are being affected once in a while, consider some more calming, restorative adaptogens, like ashwagandha or tulsi, in the afternoon and evening hours.
+Finally, have a good nervine formula on hand to try during the day, especially if you feel simple nervous tension or irritability.
 Their gently supportive, soothing actions will insulate the adrenals from the stress of the little things in life.
 But if you support excellent adrenal health, you’ll find yourself turning to these nervines less and less: a great sign that tonic herbalism has worked its magic yet again.*

 Comments will be approved before showing up.